-Katy Perry Is Reportedly Seeking For Revenge On Selena Gomez
+Katy Perry Is Reportedly Seeking Revenge On Selena Gomez

 Pop sensation Katy Perry was recently photographed with The Weeknd (née Abel Tesfaye) spending some time together in Hollywood last week.
 This sparks rumors that they are already dating a month after the Canadian singer’s breakup with Selena Gomez, who already moved on to her former flame Justin Bieber.
 However, it seems that there could be more to it than just dating as the “California Girls” singer is allegedly looking for revenge on Selena.

-A source recently told The Sun Online that Katy Perry might have a cozy night out with The Weeknd in California, but everything was part of her plan to get even with Selena.
-Fans can recall when her ex-boyfriend Orlando Bloom was spotted being too friendly with Gomez at a club in Las Vegas in May 2016.
+A source recently told the Sun Online that Katy Perry might have a cozy night out with The Weeknd in California, but everything was part of her plan to get even with Selena.
+Fans can recall when her ex-boyfriend, Orlando Bloom, was spotted being too friendly with Gomez at a club in Las Vegas in May 2016.
 They were still dating at that time, and she was reportedly embarrassed about it as everyone strongly believed that Bloom cheated on her.

 The insider went on to say that Katy Perry thinks that Gomez will be surprised when she learns that her ex-boyfriend went out with the pop star.
 She also believes that if Selena gets offended, then Katy has finally turned the tables after hanging out with Bloom last year despite the fact that they were still together.